 Pacific Lutheran University places a high priority on the safety and security of all members of the campus community.
 As such, it is university policy to notify members of the campus community of any reported crime(s) that are determined to pose a threat to the safety of students or employees.
-The Vice-President and Dean for Student Life, in consultation with the Director of Campus Safety, is responsible for determining the need for and implementing timely campus notification.
+The Vice-President and Associate Vice President of Campus Life, in consultation with the Director of Campus Safety, is responsible for determining the need for and implementing timely campus notifications.
 Notification will be made as soon as pertinent information is gathered and confirmed.
 Means of notification may include campus text message alerts, voice mail, email, postings, or mailings.

 Campus Safety is one of a number of resources for anyone looking for information or wishing to file a report.
-We will work with staff or students that come to us in gathering information and getting them in touch with any resources that they need, including (but not limited to) the Women’s Center, the Sexual Assault Center of Pierce County and the Pierce County Sheriff’s Department.
-Additional and more detailed information on sexual assault, intimate partner violence and stalking can be found on the Women’s Center’s Voices Against Violence page.
+We will work with staff or students that come to us in gathering information and getting them in touch with any resources that they need, including (but not limited to) the Center for Diversity, Justice, and Sustainability (DJS), the Sexual Assault Center of Pierce County and the Pierce County Sheriff’s Department.
+Additional and more detailed information on sexual assault, intimate partner violence and stalking can be found on DJS’s Advocacy & Support page.

 - Sexual Assault Crisis Center of Pierce County: 24-Hour Crisis/Information and Referral Line

 (253) 474-7273 or 1-800-756-7273, TTY (253) 274-0448; Administrative Offices (253) 597-6424

 - Your local police agency (if you are not located close to campus)